Damaged Freight: Are you covered?

 - You will be required to provide proof of value and proof of loss.

 - Caims are typically paid within 30 days.

 - You are not required to prove carrier negligence.

 Maximum liability for LTL and full truckload

 Maximum liability for goods that are used or being resold typically maxes out at $0.50 per pound, with $0.10 per pound being very common.
 Shippers are also able to purchase insurance prior to shipping their goods if the full value is not covered by the maximum liability total.
-The freight experts at Freightquote are also available to help you understand the maximum liability on each of your shipments.
+The freight experts at Freightquote by C.H.
+Robinson are also available to help you understand the maximum liability on each of your shipments.

 Bill of lading’s role in carrier liability.

 If the shipper can prove that a carrier received the goods in an undamaged state and delivered them damaged or lost, the carrier will be liable unless one of the five exclusions to carrier liability exist and the carrier was not negligent.